Josh-TX/videos-to-stream/README.md

 2. Don't play a recently-played file
 3. Don't follow a predictable pattern
 4. Adapt to changes to the /media directory.
-5. Support a concept of "biased" files that play more often
+5. Allow specifying some files to play more often than others

 To accomplish this, each selected file gets added to a set.
 Only files not in the set can be selected.
 If all the files are in the set, a "reset" happens wherein the set is cleared.
 This mostly works, but after a reset a recently-selected file could be selected again.
-So a queue is also used to prevent recent files from being selected.
+So a queue is also used to prevent recent files from being selected, even after a reset.

-If there are any settings to make files biased, then two sets are used instead of one.
-A set for unbiased files, and a set for biased files.
-The goal then is to ensure that the biased-file-set gets reset twice for every one time the unbiased files get reset (when BIAS_FACTOR = 2).
-If done correctly, each biased file will be played twice, whereas every unbiased file will be played once.
-It may be hard to explain how this is accomplished, so I'll just give an example.
-If there are 10 files, and 2 are biased, then we have 8 unbiased files and 2 biased files.
-To decide whether to take a biased or unbiased file, we have weighted randomization logic that's weighted based on how many files must be played until the next "double-reset".
-So there's 8 unbiased files to play once, and 2 biased files to play twice, so 8 vs 4.
-So there's a 2/3rd chance an unbiased file will be chosen, and a 1/3rd chance a biased file will be chosen.
+If there are any settings to make files boosted and/or suppressed, then three sets are used instead of one.
+A set for suppressed files, a set for neutral files, and a set for boosted files.
+The goal then is to select neutral files more often than suppressed files such that the neutral set gets reset twice for each time the suppressed set gets reset once.
+Likewise, the boosted set should get reset twice for each time the suppressed set gets reset once.
+To give an example, suppose there are 2 files in each of the 3 bias categories; the 2 suppressed files would each have a weight of 1, the 2 neutral files would each have a weight of 2, and the 2 neutral files would eahc have a weight of 4.
+This means the sum weight is 1*2 + 2*2 + 4*2 = 14.
+When selecting the first file, there's a 2/14 chance of selecting a suppressed file, a 4/14 chance of selecting a neutral file, and a 8/14 chance of selecting a boosted file.
+These probabilities adjust as files are selected, until all 3 sets have done the correct number of resets.
+These explanations assume the SUPPRESSED_FACTOR and BOOSTED_FACTOR are both 2 (default).
+Making a factor greater than 2 will make the bias more extreme.

+If a file is matched by both boosted settings and suppressed settings, then the file becomes neutral.